-Our elective classes include art and advanced art, computer applications, concert band, symphonic band, drama, leadership, peer tutoring, Spanish, play production, 21st Century Learning, yearbook, and serving as teacher assistant.
+Our elective classes include art and advanced art, history of rock and roll music composition, concert band, symphonic band, drama, dance, leadership, peer tutoring, Spanish, play production, Project Lead the Way (PLTW), yearbook, and serving as teacher assistant.

 We use the TLC advisory period school wide to promote student learning and organization.
 Each student coordinates all school work in a single binder with the help of teachers.
 Work from the binders is placed in a student's portfolio for our spring student-led conferences.
 The cycle of student awareness of learning and achieving is continuous across all classrooms.